phutschi/nextjs-boiler/README.md

 # nextjs-eslint-jest-flow

-This package is meant to give fast start into creating small react applications.
+This package is meant to give fast start into creating react applications.
 It uses [zeit/next.js](https://github.com/zeit/next.js) as framework and [facebook/jest](https://github.com/facebook/jest) for testing.
 It also integrates [facebook/flow](https://github.com/facebook/flow) for static typing.

 ## Tree